Wepon/Oakmont-IB-Comp-SCI-Game-2018/Management/README.md

 * Project Gantt Charts/Slip Charts
 * Personal Gantt Charts/Slip Charts

+## Game Idea As of Current

+Super Smash Bros Style Fighter Game
+* The Art team will need to be big
+  * Lots of Characters and Maps to Draw and Animate
+* Focus very little on NPC and AI, as the aim is for multplayer
+* Possible Controller support?
+* Character Development Nonexistent unless a story mode is made
+  * Highly Unlikely due to time restraints
+* Music and map deisgn must be well done

 ## Possible Positions and Possible Description:
 * Graphic Design
   * Creation of Graphics for the GUI - basically an Art Team